-Input observation files in PrepBufr format are available through NCEP.
+Input point observation files in PrepBufr format are available through NCEP.
 The PrepBufr observation files contain a wide variety of point-based observation types in a single file in a standard format.
 However, some users may desire to use observations not included in the standard PrepBufr files.
 For this reason, prior to performing the verification step in the Point-Stat tool, the PrepBufr file is reformatted with the PB2NC tool.
 In this step, the user can select various ways of stratifying the observation data spatially, temporally, and by type.
 The remaining observations are reformatted into an intermediate NetCDF file.
-Users may convert observations that are not available in the PrepBufr files into this NetCDF format for use by the Point-Stat verification tool.
-In future releases, ASCII files will be supported for point observations.
+The ASCII2NC tool may be used to convert ASCII point observations that are not available in the PrepBufr files into this NetCDF format for use by the Point-Stat verification tool.